supercollider/rfcs/README.md

 Visibility and inclusivity are important values for RFCs.
 They are advertised to both developer and user communication channels so everyone can participate.

-The following generally should go through an RFC:
+An RFC is only a design document, and not a single line of code needs to be written for the discussion to be approved (although prototyping on a branch is often a good idea).
+An approved RFC has no timeline for when it needs to be implemented.

-- New features.
+## When should I file an RFC?

-- Deprecation of features.
+RFCs should be filed for proposing "substantial" changes.
+The meaning of "substantial" is subjective, but a good start would be anything that benefits from design discussion.
+Put a different way, it's recommended to file an RFC if the design or implementation isn't immediately clear, or if there are drawbacks or potential consequences that require discussion first.
+The types of changes include:

-- Significant breaking changes.
+- New features
-- Organizational changes, including changes to the RFC process itself.
+- Breaking changes
-- Anything that we can't reach consensus on in an issue or PR thread.
+- Organizational changes, including changes to the RFC process itself

 The following do not need to go through an RFC:

 - Bug fixes.
 - Releases of new SuperCollider versions.
-- Anything highly unlikely to be controversial or needing discussion.
+- Anything highly unlikely to be controversial or in need of discussion.

-An RFC is only a design document, and not a single line of code needs to be written for the discussion to be approved (although prototyping on a branch is often a good idea).
-An approved RFC has no timeline for when it needs to be implemented.
+If you don't know whether you should file an RFC, it's fine to just ask.

 ## Proposing an RFC